zhenlan0426/ARI2025/README.md

 ### ARI2025 - ARC
-Problem: To solve ARC AGI problem using VLM. each task is represented as (input1, output1),(input2, output2),... (inputN, outputN), where input and output are 2d grid of integer between 0 and 9.
+Problem: To solve ARC AGI problem using LLM. each task is represented as (input1, output1),(input2, output2),... (inputN, outputN), where input and output are 2d grid of integer between 0 and 9.
 Our goal is to given all history up till inputN, and predict outputN.
 #### Custom attention mask
 1. Based on Fine_Tune copy 2, 3, 5. mask does not seem to matter. branch off from functions_old
 2. BOS_Y -> row -> col does not work well as model predict row and then proceed to predict cell 1 as shown in